asm-products/artfactum-frontend/README.md

 If you've never used React before it's very simple to get into if you've ever used any kind of MVC or MV+ library or framework and it is very very similar to Polymer.
 React provides the View part of MVC and can be supplemented with Flux for its structure.

 When using React I suggest you use JSX for better workflow.
-Install react-tools and use JSX -w [original file] [build file].
-This will automatically compile your jsx js into valid js.
+For compiling to regular js see the section 'module bundling' just below.

-The build directory is located in app/build.
+The build file main.js is in app/build/
-Put the original somewhere in app/scripts.

-Before making a new commit you may want to clear out the build module caches all but the last.
-JSX creates a new cache for every change saved when watching which can add up pretty fast.
+The working file main.js is in app/scripts/jsx/

 ##Module Bundling

 To have the ability to require both js and css the following is set up:

-Both grunt-browserify and cssify are included in the watch task of the main gruntfile.
+Grunt-browserify, reactify and cssify are included in the watch task of the main gruntfile.
 The watch task is triggered by 'grunt serve.'

-Whenever you make changes to the components you're working on in the scripts/jsx directory or in the stylesheets, a new bundle will be created in app/build/
+Whenever you make changes to the components you're working on in the /scripts directory or in the stylesheets, the central bundle main.js in /build/ will be updated (give it a few seconds).

 To require a react component, first put module.exports = [reactClass name] at the botttom of the component you need required.
 And then use the following to require it: var [component name] = React.createFactory(require('./[component]') assuming it's in the same directory.
 To require css just do require([stylesheet]).

+Everything should be piped to main.js

 #Work DRY